-- Apply existing knowledge from a multidisciplinary context to make optimal real-world decisions in organizations and community. - Demonstrate effective oral and written communications skills. - Develop a leadership philosophy in accordance with ethical principles. - Use quantitative reasoning to solve problems in a field of study. - Examine strategies in building collaboration and managing conflict. - Recognize diversity, and historic, artistic and literary expressions.
+- Use technological tools to analyze practical business and government problems. - Apply existing knowledge from a multidisciplinary context to make optimal real-world decisions in organizations and community. - Demonstrate effective oral and written communications skills. - Develop a leadership philosophy in accordance with ethical principles. - Use quantitative reasoning to solve problems in a field of study.

+- Examine strategies in building collaboration and managing conflict. - Recognize diversity, and historic, artistic, and literary expressions.